gvwilson/sdxjs/module-bundler/index.md

 As in <x key="module-loader"></x> we solve this problem using closures.
-We will write a function that takes the two tables as arguments and returns a function that takes an absolute path identifying this module and returns a function that takes a local path inside a module and returns the exports.
+We will write a function that takes the two tables as arguments and returns a function that takes an absolute path identifying this module.
+That function returns a function that takes a local path inside a module and returns the exports.
 Each of these wrapping layers remembers more information for us (<f key="module-bundler-returning-functions"></f>), but we won't pretend that it's easy to trace.

 <%- include('/inc/figure.html', {
     id: 'module-bundler-returning-functions',
-    img: '/static/tools-small.jpg',
+    img: './figures/returning-functions.svg',
     alt: 'Functions returning functions returning functions',
-    cap: 'A function that returns functions that return functions.',
+    cap: 'A function that returns functions that return functions.'
-    fixme: true
 }) %>

 We also need a third structure: